rams3sh/c7n-mailer_playground/README.md

 The above snippet basically results in your policy hitting this API service endpoint with the json that c7n-mailer would end up receiving in it's SQS queue otherwise.

+Run the c7n_mailer playground in the background and then execute the custodian policy.
-The result is saved as custodian_result.json in data folder within the same project.
+Once the webhook is hit , the posted  result is saved as custodian_result.json in data folder within the same project.

-This json can be further used to prepare and test against our template.
+Now you have the base json to work on and create / test jinja template based on it.

+**Note:**

+Assumption of the above snippet is that the policy and the playground is being run in your local system.

+If there is any change to the above assumption in your setup, then change and use the webhook url in the above snippet accordingly.

 ### 4.2 Testing the mailer template

+Once the policy's sample result data is collected in data folder.
+Now we can start creating / testing the template.

 You can access the playground at :-